DBS PayLah! users can scan UnionPay QR codes to make payments overseas

 The app will convert currencies automatically, and users can review the price in Singapore dollars before confirming payment.

-DBS Bank and UnionPay International (UPI) on Tuesday (June 21) announced the integration of the DBS PayLah! app with the UnionPay QR network of 31 million brick-and-mortar merchants around the world, including those in Singapore, China, Malaysia, Japan, South Korea and Thailand.
+DBS Bank and UnionPay International (UPI) yesterday announced the integration of the DBS PayLah! app with the UnionPay QR network of 31 million brick-and-mortar merchants around the world, including in Singapore, China, Malaysia, Japan, South Korea, and Thailand.

 The service taps Singapore's Nets payment network to process the transactions.